broadinstitute/dsp-appsec-sphinx-kb-archived/source/security_platform_categories/securing_git/index.rst

-- Step 1:  **First things first, rotate your credentials** Once you have pushed a commit to Github, you should consider any data it contains to be compromised
+* **Step 1:**  First things first, rotate your credentials.
+Once you have pushed a commit to Github, you should consider any data it contains to be compromised

-- Step 2:  **Remove sensitive info from git history as well**: https://help.github.com/en/articles/removing-sensitive-data-from-a-repository
+* **Step 2:**  Remove sensitive info from git history as well: https://help.github.com/en/articles/removing-sensitive-data-from-a-repository

-- Step 3: ** Review access logs to see if there was some suspicious activity**:
-   * If you do find suspicious activity please reach out to appsec@broadinstitute.org
+* **Step 3:**  Review access logs to see if there was some suspicious activity.
+If you do find suspicious activity please reach out to `appsec@broadinstitute.org`